konglong2017/Hello-World/README.md

 ## Second step
 practicing to use git that is a free software contributed tool.

+## third step
+using 'git init' to intializate a local reposity.

 ## Fourth step
 using 'git checkout -b branch2' to create a new branch and switch to it at sametime.